 The kind of Christmas music that doesn’t make you want to turn it off instantly

 No Scrooges allowed on the 21st December.
-As Paul Kelly has made it, Christmas music is supposed to make you feel good – not the mind-numbing stuff they play at Westfield.
+As Paul Kelly has made it, Christmas music is supposed to make you feel good – not the mind-numbing stuff they play at the shops.

 Just good tunes to have in the background as you cook Christmas dinner and have drinks with your loved ones.

 Polish Club – ‘All I Want For Christmas Is You’